Pomo: Religion

 The Pomo people participated in shamanism; one form this took was the Kuksu religion, which was held by people in Central and Northern California.
 It included elaborate acting and dancing ceremonies in traditional costume, an annual mourning ceremony, puberty rites of passage, shamanic intervention with the spirit world, and an all-male society that met in subterranean dance rooms.
 The Pomo believed in a supernatural being, the Kuksu or Guksu (depending on their dialect), who lived in the south and who came during ceremonies to heal their illnesses, along with spirits from six cardinal directions, and Coyote as their ancestor and creator god.
 Medicine men dressed up as Kuksu, their interpretation of a healer spirit.

-A later shamanistic movement was the "Messiah Cult", introduced by the Wintun people.
-It was practiced through 1900.
-This cult believed in prophets who had dreams, "waking visions" and revelations from "presiding spirits", and "virtually formed a priesthood".
-The prophets earned much respect and status among the people.
+In 1872, the first Ghost Dance was introduced to the Pomo by a Wintun dreamer and quickly spread.
+The initial introduction was of the Earth Lodge cult derivation which had begun in Wintu lands, with Bole Maru appearing in Patwin lands and spreading to the Pomo as well soon after.
+In 1874, the Big Head cult grew out of Bole Maru, but with less of a focus on dreamers and their visions, which spread all the way north to the Shasta.
+While the Earth Lodge cult and Big Head cult died out pretty quickly, Bole Maru stuck around and has continued to be practiced since, though Mabel McKay, the last Pomo dreamer, died in 1993.